-The beach is far more expensive than staying in town, and luckily the center is also where many of the hostels are found.
-Most of the accommodation options on the beach start at around $50 per night and can cost hundreds, whereas you can get a dorm in Tulum town for less than $10.
+Staying on the beach in Tulum is far more expensive than staying in town, and luckily the center is also where many of the hostels are found.
+Most of the accommodation options on the beach can cost hundreds of dollars per night, whereas downtown hostel dorms, Airbnbs or hotels are much less expensive.

-Tulum town is just two kilometres from the beach, an easy cycle ride to the coast.
+Tulum town is just a few kilometers from the beach, making it an easy cycle ride to the coast.
 What’s more, there are plenty of independent bike-hire shops, and hotels and other accommodation often rent bicycles too, or even offer them to guests for free.
-Hiring a bike in Tulum is a great way to get around cheaply and efficiently, although you might want to take a taxi if you plan on having a drink.
+Hiring a bike in Tulum is a great way to get around cheaply and efficiently, although you might want to take a taxi if you plan on having a drink – or four.

-Many businesses in Tulum accept US dollars as well as Mexican pesos, which seems incredibly convenient to some people.
-However if you take a look at the exchange rates on offer you’ll realize that using dollars means you’re paying a massive premium for the same product or service, so stick to pesos – wait until you arrive in Tulum to withdraw pesos from your account at a bank ATM, and you’ll get the best exchange rate.
+Many businesses in Tulum accept US dollars as well as Mexican pesos, which seems incredibly convenient, especially for those visiting from the US.
+However, if you take a look at the exchange rates, you’ll realize that using dollars means you’re paying a massive premium for the same product or service, so stick to pesos – wait until you arrive in Tulum to withdraw pesos from your account at a bank ATM, and you’ll get the best exchange rate.

-It might be tempting just to hang out on the beach, but it would be a shame to miss out on the Mayan ruins.
+It might be tempting just to hang out on the beach in Tulum, but it would be a shame to miss out on the Mayan ruins.
 They’re some of the only Mayan ruins located right on the water (the Mayans obviously knew good real estate when they saw it), and a visit is an interesting cultural experience – and makes for great vacation photos.

-It’s a bit of an effort to get there, but it’s worth arranging an outing to the nature reserve at Sian Ka’an.
-It’s at the end of the road after you pass all of the beach hotels, and as soon as the buildings end you enter the virgin Mayan jungle.
+It’s a bit of an effort to get there, but it’s worth arranging an outing to Sian Ka’an.
+It’s at the end of the road after you pass all the beach hotels, and as soon as the buildings end you enter the virgin Mayan jungle.
 Set up a tour with Amigos de Sian Ka’an to see all of Sian Ka’an’s treasures.

-Tulum has developed into an eco-chic destination, and a huge number of yoga places have sprung up.
-Whether you are a practiced yogi or a beginner, capitalize on the plentiful opportunities to stretch and relax, either at a one-off class or a retreat for a few days.
+Tulum has developed into an eco-chic destination in recent years, and a huge number of yoga places have sprung up.
+Whether you are a practiced yogi or a beginner, capitalize on the plentiful opportunities to stretch and relax, either at a one-off class or by embarking on a retreat for a few days.

-Whether it’s the turtle beach at Akumal or a night out in Playa del Carmen, it’s easy to get up and down the Riviera Maya and visit nearby attractions.
-Don’t worry if you can’t stretch to a taxi; there are regular colectivo minibuses that shuttle passengers around.
+Whether you want to swim with the sea turtles in Akumal or dance the night away in Playa del Carmen, it’s easy to get up and down the Riviera Maya and visit nearby attractions.
+Don’t worry if you can’t afford a pricey taxi, as there are regular colectivo minibuses that shuttle passengers up and down the coast.